Sustainable Development Goal 3: Target 3.c: Increase health financing and support health workforce in developing countries

 The full text of Target 3.c is: "Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in the least developed countries and small island developing states."

 Target 3.c has only one Indicator: Indicator 3.c.1 is the Health worker density and distribution.
+The WHO is in custody of indicator 3.c.1.
+The National Health Workforce Accounts, published by the WHO in 2017, provides national-level data for the indicator.

+The WHO predicts that there will be a shortage of 11 million health personnel by the year 2030, especially in low- and middle-income countries.

 There is a joint ITU/WHO initiative "Be Healthy Be Mobile" which brings mobile health services to scale.